sazzer/pusher-ridesharing/README.md

 Many user facing applications can be greatly improved by introducing real-time notifications for the user.
 This is especially important when the user is actively waiting for a service to arrive.

+This repository is discussed at [Push Notifications for Ride Sharing](https://pusher.com/tutorials/kotlin-ride-sharing-push-notifications).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.